 Sandi and Pete enjoy camping, hiking, and riding their motorcycles and dirt bikes together, so it was an easy choice to make to go to Letchworth and do all of those things I was happy to hang out with these cool kids.

 Like the other two weddings among my church, most recently Matt and Heather, the wedding had some subtle differences to most weddings that I attend.
-The ceremony featured several friends and family singing worship songs acapella, along with wedding guests speaking words of encouragement and faith in front of the whole group to the couple, as a sign of the community’s support of their relationship.
+The ceremony, held outdoors at Letchworth State Park, featured several friends and family singing worship songs acapella, along with wedding guests speaking words of encouragement and faith in front of the whole group to the couple, as a sign of the community’s support of their relationship.
 The DJ (who MC’ed the ceremony too) commented “I do a lot of weddings, but I’ve never seen a group of people so supportive of the couple”.
 The love is outwardly apparent even to acquaintances of the church.

 My kids were very entertaining during the reception, but I’ll show most of those pictures in a post at another time.
 Enjoy these photos and thank you again Rich and Sarah for letting me be a part of your important day.